peterwhycs/T-BEAR/README.md

 # EEG Artifact Rejection

-The *EEG Artifact Rejection* Juyter notebook(s) and script(s) are prototypes for a more automated process in detecting and rejecting EEG artifacts.
+The Juyter notebook(s) and script(s) in the EEG-artifact-rejection are prototypes for a more automated process in detecting and rejecting EEG artifacts.

 ## Usage